pattern

 possessing traits that attract people's affection

-Ex: The rescue dog 's grateful demeanor and eager tail wags made it lovable addition to the family .
+Ex: The rescue dog 's grateful demeanor and eager tail wags made it a lovable addition to the family .

 daily words